I want to build it from scratch on a Raspberry Pi with Raspberry Pi OS Lite!

 sudo reboot

-After restarting the system, connect your client to the new WiFi “TorBox053” (password: CHANGE-IT).
-Log into the TorBox by using a SSH client (192.168.42.1 on a WiFi client or 192.168.43.1 on a cable client) or a web browser (http://192.168.42.1 on a WiFi client or http://192.168.43.1 on a cable client; for a connection via cable, see here; username: torbox / and your chosen password).
-After seeing a welcome screen and answering some initial questions during the first start-up, you should see the TorBox Main Menu.
-Choose the preferred connection setup.
-Finally, change the default passwords as soon as possible (the associated entries are placed in the configuration sub-menu).
+After restarting the system, connect your client to the new WiFi “TorBox054” (password: CHANGE-IT).
+Log into the TorBox by using a SSH client (192.168.42.1 on a WiFi client, 192.168.43.1 on a cable client or 192.168.44.1 when connected via VPN or if you use TorBox mini on a Raspberry Pi Zero 2 W as a RNDIS/Ethernet Gadget) or a web browser (http://192.168.42.1 on a WiFi client, http://192.168.43.1 on a cable client or 192.168.44.1 when connected via VPN).
+After seeing a welcome screen and answering initial questions during the first start-up, you see the TorBox Main Menu.
+Immediately change the default passwords (the associated entries are placed in the configuration sub-menu).
 Check if your data stream is routed through the Tor network: https://check.torproject.org